 Budgeting for Life After Grad School

 Graduate students are no strangers to living on a shoestring budget.
 During the transition from student discounts and bargain hunting to full-time jobs and steady income, it can be easy to lose track of these money-conscious habits.
+Creating a budget can help keep you on track to save for things like retirement, a mortgage, and paying off student loans.

-One way to possibly save money each month is to refinance your student loans into one loan with one monthly payment.
+One way to possibly save money each month is to refinance your student loans into one new loan with one monthly payment.
 If you have a strong credit profile and are bringing in a decent income each month, you may qualify for the lowest rates.
 A lower rate will lower your monthly payment if you keep the term the same.
 If you want to pay off your loan quicker, though, you can shorten your loan term and reduce the amount you pay in interest overall.
 Note: You may pay more interest over the life of the loan if you refinance with an extended term.

 The Takeaway